neishm/fstd2nc/README.md

   --subgrid-axis        For data on supergrids, split the subgrids along a
                         "subgrid" axis.
 The default is to leave the subgrids stacked together as they are in the RPN file.
+  --keep-LA-LO          Include LA and LO records, even if they appear to be
+                        redundant.
   --filter CONDITION    Subset RPN file records using the given criteria.
 For
                         example, to convert only 24-hour forecasts you could use --filter ip2==24